OPEN HOUSES 2019 - sculpture

 Free pottery, drawing and printmaking workshops: 1—4pm.
 All welcome including families.
 No need to book, just turn up!

 Café open on the top floor for drinks and cake: 11am—3pm.

 Putney School of Art and Design, Oxford Road, SW15 2LQ

 A designer and maker who celebrates the home.
 Specialising in restoring vintage objects and creating unique one-off pieces by commission.

 Flat 2, 45 Earlsfield Road, SW18 3DB

 Sally Scott, paintings; Christine Savage, jewellery; Kate Guy, prints/textiles; David Henderson, ceramics; Gilbert Whyman, sculpture.

 The Cottage, Cambalt Road, SW15 6EW

-I make art from found objects, mainly in wood, but all things are considered.
+I make art from found objects, mainly in wood.
 It's a type of recycling that gives things a new lease of life beyond their original intended purpose or function.
-What I maje depends on what I find.
+What I make depends on what I find.
 It's like letting shapes speak for themselves and then seeing how to respond and create something new and different.